 Due to the implementation of mitigation and monitoring measures, as detailed in Section 11, in combination with the behavior of marine mammal species (i.e., their transient nature and their ability to move away from the source of potential harassment), it is unlikely that these pieces of equipment will result in the Level A harassment of marine mammals.
+This conclusion has been supported by both BOEM and NOAA Fisheries through published literature and agency communications from past Atlantic Shores IHA applications.
+Given the discrete frequency bands and small area of sound propagation emitted from HRG equipment, BOEM has concluded that injury to marine mammals (i.e., Level A harassment) is not expected as sound diminishes rapidly from the equipment (BOEM, 2018).
 NOAA Fisheries has also confirmed that Level A harassment is not expected with the use of mitigation measures and advised Atlantic Shores not to calculate Level A take in IHA applications for HRG surveys (pers comm.
-Benjamin Laws, NOAA Fisheries, 2021a).
+Benjamin Laws, NOAA GARFO 2021).
 Therefore, Level A take calculations have not been performed and Level A take has not been requested for any marine mammal species.
-Atlantic Shores is only requesting authorization for the incidental take of small numbers of marine mammals within each of the Survey Areas by Level B harassment.
+Atlantic Shores is only requesting authorization for the incidental take of small numbers of marine mammals within each of the Survey Area by Level B harassment.
 Estimates of Level B take are further detailed in Section 6.